wp-plugins/affiget-mini-for-amazon/README.txt

 * a thumb image and a link to the Amazon product page in the Reviews list;
 * a button-link to instantly resync product data;
-* a switch to change publishing date from auto-scheduled to current ("Auto" vs "Now");
 * metaboxes to modify the most relevant aspects of your review;
 * [... and more](https://wordpress.org/plugins/affiget-mini-for-amazon/other_notes "for more details see the Other notes section").

-= A welcoming design without effort =
+= Effective design without effort =

 AffiGet does not force its design decisions on you -- the presentation of reviews takes cue from your WordPress theme.